finanalyst/collection/README.md

 *  there are no caches, which will be the case the first time `collect` is run

 *  the destination directory is missing, which will be the case the first time `collect` is run

-## Cleanup Milestone
-Cleanup comes after `collect` has finished, so is not a part of `collect`.

-Currently, `collect` just returns with the value of the @plugins-used object.

-[This API may change if a use is found for Cleanup]

 # Collection Structure
 A distribution contains content files, which may be updated on a regular basis, a cache, templates, extra assets referenced in a content file (such as images), and one or more modes.